isomerpages/moe-kentridgesec/pages/Sec 1 Registration 2023.md

 Please note that students do not need to report to their posted secondary schools upon receiving their [S1 posting results](https://www.moe.gov.sg/news/press-releases/20231213-2023-secondary-1-posting-results).

 The school will be using&nbsp;**Parents Gateway (PG)**&nbsp;to communicate with you useful information on how to prepare your child/ward for the first day of school.

-For your child's/ward's&nbsp;**2024 Sec 1 Class allocation**, you will be able to check via Parents Gateway from 21 December 2023, after 12 noon.
-Please note that the form class assigned to your child/ward is temporary and will be confirmed only after the school term begins.
-We seek your understanding, as we anticipate some transfer cases and student movement within the first few weeks of school.
+Your child's/ward's&nbsp;**2024 Sec 1 Class allocation** will be published via Parents Gateway after 12 noon on 21 December 2023 (Thursday).

+As there may be student movement due to transfer cases, we seek your understanding that there may be changes in the Form Class allocation.
+All Form Class allocation will only be confirmed after the school term begins.

+You will also be notified via Parents Gateway after 12 noon on 21 December (Thursday) if your child/ ward is eligible to offer core subjects under SBB at a more demanding level, or Higher Mother Tongue Languages HCL/HML.
+Please check the SBB and MTL sections below for more information.

+Do ensure books for the correct subject level are purchased for your child/ ward.
+You may purchase textbooks in the first week of school if you are unsure of the subject level for your child/ ward.

 For further clarification, please&nbsp;<a href="https://www.kentridgesec.moe.edu.sg/school-information/contact-information/">Contact Us</a>.